cherrythia/FYP/README.md

 # FYP
 FYP projects on FEM solver

-Spring Elements - Bound Calculation
+- Bar and Spring Elements

-Bar Elements - Calculation and Bound
+- Anyone can use it.